Last updated on September 20th, 2023 at 05:55 am

 You can also book a scenic lake cruise with snacks and wine for a different experience!

-Of course, I couldn’t do a 2 day in Geneva itinerary without including one of the most iconic spots in Geneva.
+Of course, I couldn’t create a two-day itinerary in Geneva without including one of its most iconic spots.

 The Jet d’Eau is easily one of the most photographed places in Geneva, so it’s a great Instagram photo spot.